NAIH - NAIH/2020/2555

 |Original Source:||HU DPA (in HU)|

-The Hungarian DPA (NAIH) imposed a fine of 300 000 HUF (approx. €872) to a debtor for collecting the complainant's phone and sending reminder SMS after the amount due was already paid.
+The Hungarian DPA fined a debtor 300 000 HUF (approx. €872) for collecting a data subject's phone number and sending reminder text messages after the amount due was already paid.

 English Summary[edit | edit source]